-O Equipment purchase cost on a specific identification basis.
-O Spare parts purchase cost on a weighted average basis.
-O Goods in transit purchase cost incurred up to the reporting date.
+- Vehicles purchase cost on a specific identification basis. - purchase cost on a specific identification basis.
+Equipment - Spare parts purchase cost on a weighted average basis. -► - Goods in transit purchase cost incurred up to the reporting date. • - Work in progress costs of direct materials and labour plus attributable overheads based on a normal level of activity.